Yelp/security_monkey/docs/jirasync.rst

 ``project`` - The project key where tickets will be created.
 ``issue_type`` - The type of issue each ticket will be created as.
 ``url`` - The URL for Security Monkey.
 This will be used to create links back to Security Monkey.
 ``disable_transitions`` - If true, Security Monkey will not close or reopen tickets.
+This is false by default.

 Using JIRA Synchronization
 ---------------------------